bjsi/prompt-explorer/README.md

 ### Custom Prompts

 - You can send any Rem's text to GPT-3 using the /Run Prompt command.
-- Tag Rem with the `Prompt` powerup and add the `command name` powerup slot to register the prompt as a command.
+- Use the `Prompt` command in the Omnibar to tag Rem with the `Prompt` powerup and add the `command name` powerup slot to register the prompt as a command.
 - How to add the command name slot:

 ![Command Name Slot](https://raw.githubusercontent.com/bjsi/prompt-explorer/main/img/commandname.gif)